-The assessment of the totality of the situation is a more complex analysis, but it is key whether it would defeat the purpose of the legislation to apply it directly to the arrangement.36 Importantly, though, taxpayers are not required to arrange their affairs so that they pay a higher amount of tax.37
+The assessment of the totality of the situation is a more complex analysis, but it is key whether it would defeat the purpose of the legislation to apply it directly to the arrangement.37 Importantly, though, taxpayers are not required to arrange their affairs so that they pay a higher amount of tax.38

 Norway has been active in the OECD BEPS project, and continues to take an active approach to its effect on domestic legislation.
 The main changes in the pipeline an extension of earnings stripping rules to cover interest paid to unrelated parties and implementation of further anti-hybrid rules.
-From 1 July 2021, a limited withholding tax on interest and royalties will also be implemented, and certain lease payments will be subject to withholding tax from a later date.
+From 1 July 2021, a limited withholding tax on interest and royalties applies, and certain lease payments are subject to withholding tax from 1 October 2021.
 Furthermore, the Ministry of Finance is considering the introduction of DAC6-type reporting obligations.